 One of the main factors which can help you distinguish between the different vape kits available is how easy the device is to use.
 No e-cigarette is really that complicated, but some undeniably have a bigger learning curve than others.

 Cigalikes are the simplest devices: you screw the cartomizer into the battery and use it just like you would a cigarette.
 When you’ve finished a cartomizer, you just throw it away and screw another one in its place.
 If you want to vape with as little fuss as possible, this is the best type of device to choose.

-Tank systems aren’t much harder to use than this, though.
-The key differences are that you have a tank that must be filled with e-liquid before you start using it, and when your coil has passed its prime, you’ll need to unscrew it and replace it with a fresh one.
-It’s a touch more hands-on than vaping with a cigalike, but still very straightforward and well-suited to beginners.
+Pod and tank systems aren’t much harder to use than this, though.
+The key differences are that you have a pod or tank that must be filled with e-liquid before you start using it, and when your coil has passed its prime, you’ll need to unscrew it and replace it with a fresh one.
+It’s a touch more hands-on than vaping with a cigalike, but still very straightforward and well suited to beginners.

-Mods are the only devices that may be too complex for new vapers.
-These have display screens, two or more buttons in addition to the main “fire” button and features like the ability to adjust your wattage or set a maximum temperature.
+Mods (and most pod mods) are the only devices that may be too complex for new vapers.
+These have display screens, two or more buttons in addition to the main “fire” button and often features like the ability to adjust your wattage or set a maximum temperature.
 For the most part, you use these in a very similar way to basic tank systems.

-However, these mods may also include a menu system (to change between wattage mode and temperature control mode, for example), and most will display things like the resistance of your coil which beginners might not be too familiar with.
+However, mods may also include a menu system (to change between wattage mode and temperature control mode, for example).
+Most will display things like the resistance of your coil which beginners might not be too familiar with.

-So some e-cigarettes are more complicated than others, and if you want to have the simplest experience you can it’s best to avoid mods.
+So some vape devices are more complicated than others, and if you want to have the simplest experience possible, it’s best to avoid mods.
 However, with all of the benefits mods offer, it’s important to remember that they’re really not all that complicated.